Bride kidnapping: Kazakhstan

 A recent victimization survey in Kazakhstan (2018) included the crime of kidnapping of young women for marriage.
 4% of married women answered that they were kidnapped at the time and that two-thirds of these cases were consensual, the woman knew the man and had agreed with it up front.
 This means that about 1-1.5% of current marriages in Kazakhstan are the result of non-consensual abductions.

+Under the common law of Kazakhs, it was possible to kidnap a woman with her consent, especially when the man's family was too poor to pay a dowry.
+According to the Criminal Code of Kazakhstan, kidnapping can be sentenced to 10 to 15 years imprisonment.
+However, if the kidnapper voluntarily surrenders the abductee, he is released from criminal liability.

+A kidnapped woman, even if she escapes, is stigmatized in her village.
+In the Islamic tradition, according to which a girl must keep her virginity until marriage, she cannot spend the night at another man's house if he is not her father or brother, which would put her virginity in doubt.
+Thus, her only social option is to escape the kidnapper's house before dark or agree to marry.

 Uzbekistan

 In Karakalpakstan, an autonomous region in Uzbekistan, nearly one fifth of all marriages are conducted by bride kidnapping.
 Activist groups in the region tie an increase in kidnappings to economic instability.
 Whereas weddings can be prohibitively expensive, kidnappings avoid both the cost of the ceremony and any bride price.
 Other scholars report that less desirable males with lower education level or suffering from drug abuse or alcoholism are more likely to kidnap their brides.
 Bride kidnapping sometimes originates out of a dating relationship and, at other times, happens as an abduction by multiple people.